AngelaLi03/Games-of-Throne/README.md

 # 🏰 Games of Throne – A 2D RPG Adventure (C++ & OpenGL)

-**Games of Throne** is a custom-built 2D RPG powered by C++ and OpenGL, featuring real-time combat, branching storylines, and AI-driven enemy behaviors.
+**Games of Throne** is a custom-built 2D RPG powered by C++ and OpenGL, featuring real-time combat and AI-driven enemy behaviors.
 The game offers a fully interactive experience with unique bosses, ability systems, and visually rich levels.

----

 ## 🎮 Game Story: The Rise of the Usurper

-You are a rogue assassin born in the shadows of the kingdom, trained in silence, speed, and subterfuge.
+You are a rogue assassin born in the shadows of the kingdom.
 With a corrupt king on the throne and a city suffering under tyranny, your mission is clear: eliminate every royal guard, confront the prince, and assassinate the king to reclaim justice.
 But the deeper you go, the more you uncover—secrets, betrayals, and a past even you didn't know.

----
+## ✨ Key Features

 ## Interactions